rajveer100704/AgentHive/README.md

     It provides a **frontend for interaction** and a **backend API** to manage agent workflows, making it ideal for research, prototyping, and production-ready AI systems.

 ---
 ## 🎯 Purpose

+    Research top stories and users on HackerNews.
+    Utilize a team of **AI assistants specialized in story and user research**.
+    Generate **blog posts, reports, and social media content based on your research queries**.
+---
+## 🎯 Purpose

     - To create a **scalable AI application framework**.